Here are some of the questions we’ve been asked.

 The UMDF offers five investment options:

-What Are the Terms of One-Year, Two-Year and Three-Year Notes?
+What Are the Terms of One-Year, Two-Year, Three-Year, Four-Year, and Five-Year Notes?

-One-Year, Two-Year and Three-Year notes are payable upon their maturity date.
+One-Year, Two-Year, Three-Year, Four-Year, and Five-Year notes are payable upon their maturity date.
 Withdrawal prior to their maturity date carries a penalty.

 What are the terms of the Flexible Demand investment?